documentcloud/documentcloud/app/views/help/publishing.markdown

 You can embed any set of documents, whether or not you uploaded them: any document that has already been published by their contributor will open to the URL at which it originally appeared.

 To get started, find a set of documents you wish to embed -- either by selecting a project or by running a search. **Note:** future public documents added to the project or matching the search criteria will be added to your embbedded document set.
-Open the "Publish" menu and select "Embed These Documents."
+Open the "Publish" menu and select "Embed Document List."
 You'll see a dialog which allows you to configure the embedded set:

  * Provide a **title** to be displayed above the embedded set of documents;
  * **Order** documents alphabetically, by date uploaded, or by length;